None Is Too Many: Overview

 First published in 1983 by Lester & Orpen Dennys, and reissued in 2012 by University of Toronto Press, the book documents the history of the Canadian response to Jewish refugees from 1933, with the rise of the Nazi government in Germany, until 1948.
 The authors argue that while many nations were complicit in the Holocaust for their refusal to admit Jewish refugees during the Nazi era, the Canadian government did less than other Western countries to help Jewish refugees between 1933 and 1948.
 The most infamous example of Canada's immigration policy was the refusal to admit the MS St. Louis, a German ocean liner carrying refugees.
 Only 5,000 Jewish refugees entered Canada from 1933 until 1945, which the book argues was the worst of any refugee receiving nation in the world.
 This response was possible in part because of Canada's history of antisemitism.

 The authors identify Frederick Blair, the head of immigration in William Lyon Mackenzie King's government, as a top official who opposed and limited Jewish immigration.
 They say that Blair's policy had the full support of Mackenzie King, who was prime minister 1935–48, Vincent Massey, the high commissioner to Britain, and both Anglophone and Francophone elites in general.

 Title

 The title is based on an incident recounted in the book.
-Early in 1939 an unidentified immigration agent was asked how many Jews would be allowed in Canada after the war.
-He replied, "None is too many".
+In 1945, an unidentified immigration official was asked by reporters how many Jews would be allowed in Canada after the war.
+He replied, "None is too Many".
 The phrase has since entered common parlance in Canada.
 In 2011, a monument, referred to in the media as the "none is too many" memorial, was displayed in Halifax's Canadian Museum of Immigration at Pier 21 to commemorate the MS St. Louis.
-In 2015, Liberal leader Justin Trudeau was criticized by several right-leaning Jewish groups after he used the phrase to criticize the Conservative government's immigration policy for Muslims.
+In 2015, Liberal leader Justin Trudeau was criticized by several Jewish groups after he used the phrase to criticize the Conservative government's immigration policy for Muslims.
 In 2018, in an unrelated address, Trudeau pledged to make a formal apology for the Canadian government's turning away of the St. Louis "due to our discriminatory 'none is too many' immigration policy of the time."